megakevin/end-point-blog/2025/09/designing-software-architecture-ddd-part-3.md

 ### Model translation

-Back when we talked about integrating bounded contexts, we discussed how bounded contexts use different communication strategies depending on the disposition of the teams that own them.
+Back when we talked about integrating bounded contexts, we discussed how they can use different communication strategies depending on the disposition of the teams that own them.
 When the teams have strong communication, **cooperation** patterns like **partnership** and **shared kernel** can be used for integration.
 Here, bounded contexts can communicate without friction.
 The protocols for doing so are defined by the teams in an ad-hoc manner and development moves forward without too many issues.

 However, when the teams are not closely aligned, and cooperation patterns are impossible, a **customer-supplier** relationship emerges.
 This can be addressed by implementing an **anticorruption layer** in the downstream consumer, to adapt the upstream supplier's model to the consumer's needs.
 Another option is for the upstream supplier to implement an **open-host service** and expose an integration-specific **published language**, which isolates consumers from the details of its internal model.
 Both approaches are meant to protect a bounded context's model from the influence of external models.